-The Board has delegated the authority for approving, transmission, dematerialisation of shares etc. to the Share Transfer Committee.
+The Board has delegated the authority for approving transmission, dematerialisation of shares etc. to the Share Transfer Committee.
 A summary of transactions so approved by the Committee is placed at the next Board Meeting.
 The Company obtains an annual certificate from a Practising Company Secretary as per the requirement of Regulation 40(9) of Listing Regulations and the same is filed with the Stock Exchange.

 In terms of amended Regulation 40 of Listing Regulations w.e.f.
 1st April, 2019, transfer of securities in physical form shall not be processed unless the securities are held in the demat mode with a Depository Participant.
+In view of this and to eliminate all risks associated with physical shares and for ease of portfolio management, Members holding shares in physical form are requested to consider converting their shareholdings into dematerialized form.
+Members can contact the Company or its RTA M/s Alankit Assignment Limited for assistance in this regard.
+The Company through its RTA, sent intimation to shareholders who are holding shares in physical form, advising them to get the shares dematerialized.